Essy-dan/Capstone_LITA_SALESPROJECT/README.md

 - Quantity: The quantity or number of units of a particular product sold during a specific sales transaction.
 - Unit Price: The cost or price associated with a single unit of a product.
 - Total Sales: The overall revenue generated from the sales transactions

+- ### Exploratory Data Analysis

+EDA involved the exploration of the data to answer some questions about the Data such as:

+Total Sales for each product category and What product is the highest selling? what is the overall sales trend? number of sales transaction in each region, and what region has the highest sales? percentage of total sales by region?

 ### Tools Used
 ---